-The Employment Relations Amendment Act 2018, which was passed this week, will impact the way you manage Rest and Meal breaks for staff.
+The Employment Relations Amendment Act 2018, which comes into effect on May 6th, will impact the way you manage Rest and Meal breaks for staff.

 Employers must now offer set meal breaks, with specific rules in terms of payment, length and timing.
 These provisions will depend on how long the employee is working.

 What will employers be expected to do to demonstrate compliance?